mrfhink/IQ-binary-robot/README.md

 ## TODO

-- Some way to calculate the asset's trend in order to open position in that direction only.
+- <s>Some way to calculate the asset's trend in order to open position in that direction only.</s>

 - A few more strategies and a way to select which one to use.